informagi/caos-19/README.md

 3) Query + domain-specific task model

 ## What's here
+readtrec.py - the file that makes the runs scores_covid19 - anserini bm25 scores
+topics-rnd1 - the TREC topics for round 1

 prep.py - reads in/cleans the files and indexes them.
 I used elastic for convenience - should change to Anserini
 helpers.py - helps prep.py
 constants.py - fulltext searchtask (i.e. Kaggle task) descriptions